xixiaofinland/sf.nvim/README.md

 About the dependencies:
  - `nvim-treesitter` includes Apex parser and syntax highlight.
 There is no reason you don't install it at the first place.
 It's also used in sf.nvim to identify Apex test class/menthod.
  - `telescope.nvim` is only used in `SfRetrieveMetadata` and `SfRetrieveMetadataType` to fuzzy search metadata.
+You can leave it out if these two functions are not in use.

 # Modules